 Reduce the file size for faster load times

 You must reduce the file size for faster load times for a page and make sure that scaled image is served in the smallest file size possible.
-I strongly recommend you to Install ShortPixels, which will help you to optimise the size of your images and will also help you to load your web page faster.
+I strongly recommend you to Install ShortPixels, which will help you to optimize the size of your images and will also help you to load your web page faster.

 Images generated by the various software, such as a camera, or a design application, are always needed to be optimised for size.
 ShortPixels are able to reduce image sizes by as much as 90%.

-Compress images help you to load your web page or blog faster as this has a direct relation with search engine ranking in google, bing etc. Images on your blog posts are very useful as they improve the visual experience & make your web content more attractive.
+Compress images help you to load your web page or blog faster as this has a direct relation to search engine ranking in google, bing etc. Images on your blog posts are very useful as they improve the visual experience & make your web content more attractive.